je-nunez/lb_Docker_cAdvisor/README.md

 # lb_Docker_cAdvisor

-An LB for a docker cluster taking metrics from cAdvisor [https://github.com/google/cadvisor](https://github.com/google/cadvisor)
+Dynamic, run-time weights for a LB about a docker service cluster taking input metrics from cAdvisor [https://github.com/google/cadvisor](https://github.com/google/cadvisor)

-(Another option would be to take the metrics from the Docker Engine API directly, [https://docs.docker.com/engine/api/v1.21/](https://docs.docker.com/engine/api/v1.21/), -e.g., the query `GET /containers/(id or name)/stats`-, or to take them from monitoring systems like Prometheus.)
+(Another option where to take the input metrics would be to take the metrics from the Docker Engine API directly, [https://docs.docker.com/engine/api/v1.21/](https://docs.docker.com/engine/api/v1.21/), -e.g., the query `GET /containers/(id or name)/stats`-, or to take them from monitoring systems like Prometheus.)